 So my thinking is that although the odds of winning the lottery are quite low someone, somewhere has to win and if two of our friends can win on the lottery then why can’t I too.
 One of my old school friends was lucky enough to match 5 numbers on the lottery when we were in college and another friend’s mum won a nice amount on the Irish Lottery not so long ago – not life-changing amounts for either of them but they still had nice holidays and shopping sprees with their windfalls.

 Everyone dreams of winning the Lottery, don’t they?
 Well I know I do and I still have a dream often about winning big.
-You hear all the time of people winning life changing amounts in the Powerball draws and how they say that the money will never change them but who can say that, that amount money wouldn’t change them I know it would me.
-I’d be less stressed and would never have to worry about money for me or my family ever again and if I’m ever lucky enough to win the EuroMillions there are a few things I would spend some of my winnings on.
+You hear all the time of people winning life-changing amounts in the Powerball draws and how they say that the money will never change them but who can say that that amount money wouldn’t change them I know it would definitely change me – not as a person but I’d definitely be less stressed and would never have to worry about money for me or my family ever again and if I’m ever lucky enough to win the EuroMillions there are a few things I would spend some of my winnings on.

 Shoes and Handbags

 A girl can never have enough shoes and handbags.
 I’d have a wardrobe built especially for all my little friends.
 I’m not usually a girl who loves materialistic objects but with a wardrobe full of beautiful shoes and bags I’d certainly feel like a queen.